TobiasRoeddiger/GazePointHeatMap/README.md

 # Gaze Heat Plot
-Simple Python command line based script to generate a gaze heat map from a csv file. 👁️
+Simple Python command line based script to generate a gaze point heat map from a csv file. 👁️

 ## Usage
 Install the required dependencies over the command line.